 Welcome to Rittenhouse Square.

 Rittenhouse Square is truly a special place.
 The Square is home to a lush green and beautifully manicured park.
-There are 13 residential buildings that surround the park, such as The Barclay and 10 Rittenhouse.
-In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce and Pine.
-With world-class dining, shopping, and culture all around, there’s a reason Rittenhouse Square is widely considered Philadelphia’s most coveted real estate.
-If you’re looking for a Rittenhouse condo, apartment, or townhome, let Maxwell Realty help you find your way home.
+There are 13 high-end residential buildings that surround the park, such as The Barclay and 10 Rittenhouse.
+In addition, the neighborhood is made up of a handful of quintessential Philadelphia streets such as Delancey, Panama, Waverly, Spruce, and Pine.
+With world-class dining, shopping, and culture all around, there’s a reason Rittenhouse Square is widely considered Philadelphia’s most coveted luxury real estate.
+If you’re looking for high-end Rittenhouse Square homes, apartments, or condos for sale, let the luxury realtors at Maxwell Realty help you find your way home.

 - Riverwalk (1- and 2-bd luxury apartments available)